Recent years have seen the rise of Tap to Pay on iPhone or Android – the ability to accept contactless payments on just your smartphone.

 If you’re only dipping into this to test it, we recommend picking a platform that’s very quick to sign up for – which would be Square or SumUp.
 The most scalable of them is Square with its many complimentary features like specialised POS systems and choice of online selling tools.

-Crossborder sellers would benefit from myPOS, as they allow you to take payments across the EEA and UK.
+Crossborder sellers benefit from myPOS, since it takes payments across the EEA and UK.
 That said, the sign-up requires several steps, such as a video call.

-We'd only consider Stripe if we had a developer to custom-code the Tap to Pay feature into our own app (which we don't have).
-Adyen's tap-on-phone is similarly customisable, but only suitable for high-volume businesses.
+We’d only consider Stripe if we had a developer to custom-code the feature into our own app (which we don’t have).
+Adyen’s tap-on-phone is similarly customisable, but only suitable for high-volume businesses.

 Summary of solutions

-Square lets you enable the feature in its Point of Sale app, which also connects with Square Reader.
-In addition, the app allows you to send payment links and accept QR code payments.
-Transactions via Square Tap to Pay are fixed at 1.75% + VAT with no monthly fees or commitment required.
+Tap to Pay can be switched on in the Square Point of Sale app, which also connects with Square Reader.
+The app also allows you to send payment links and accept QR code payments.
+Tap transactions via Square cost a fixed 1.75% + VAT with no monthly fees or commitment required.

 SumUp charges an even simpler rate for its Tap to Pay on Android: 1.69% for any card.
-Like Square, SumUp's app has several online payment options that make it easy to accept payments in most contexts.
+Like Square, SumUp’s app has several online payment options making it easy to accept payments in most contexts.

 myPOS, in contrast, charges a few different fees for its myPOS Glass app, where Android users can accept tap-to-phone.
 A higher rate, 2.19% + €0.05, applies for EEA card transactions with a monthly subscription.
 If you pay €4.99 + VAT per month, this fee is lowered to 1.69% + €0.05 per contactless EEA card transaction.

-Stripe Terminal offers its own Tap to Pay on Android or iPhone option in Ireland, but this is only for companies with the resources to implement codes in a custom app.
-In other words, small businesses aren't really able to use this out-of-the-box.
+Stripe Terminal offers its own Tap to Pay on Android or iPhone option, but only for companies with the resources to implement codes in a custom app.
+In other words, small businesses aren’t really able to use this out of the box.

 Adyen is similar to Stripe with its customisation options for iPhone Tap to Pay (not Android), but is even more geared towards large companies with a high sales turnover.